bstefanescu/qutejs/web/doc/docs/attributes/q.md

 ### `vm`

 A reference to the component being rendered in the context of this rendering instance.
-This can be either a `ViewModel` component instance, either a functional component insance.
+This can be either a `ViewModel` component instance, either a template component insance.

 ### `eval(xattr)`